cngarrison/rbbedit/README.md

 Multiple files can be specified at once.
 Only one file will opened/edited at a time.

+Only files can be specified for `scp` and `rsync` methods, while the `sftp` and `expan` methods will also open directories.

 Known Issues
 ------------

 No error checking is done for any of the `ssh` commands (or 'copy' commands).

 To allow copying files back to server for the 'scp' and 'rsync' methods, the `bbedit` `--wait` option must be specified.
-The `wait` option is currently hard-coded for all copy methods.
-It should be optional for the 'sftp' and 'expan' methods.

 Only real (existing) files can be edited; not text passed via STDIN.